-The mechanics of the instrument is made of Fibrelam panels, arranged together through Fibreglass sections.
-The instrument will be coated by an insulating cover to protect the instrument component from fast temperature changes during balloon ascent and descent.
-Special valves inserted in the optical bench are used to enable pressure equilibrium between indoor and outdoor.
-Wherever the after-flight fall location occurs, the instrument must be recovered with the smallest induced damages.
-The bottom part is equipped with crash-pad which absorb brutal acceleration (up to 15G) at landing on ground.
+G) when landing on ground.
 A baffle with special holes in the optical bench are used as a piston-effect to damp the shock for a fall over water.
 The instrument booth which is a totally watertight sealed box, consists of a central aluminium plate on which the various electronic boxes are fixed.
 One of its side is the third lens.
-The opposite side is an aluminium radiator used to dissipate the heat generated by electronics equipment by radiation.
+The opposite one is an aluminium radiator used to dissipate the heat generated by electronics equipment.
 The instrument is surrounded by buoys to avoid sinking if sea landing and to raise straight up the instrument booth above the water level.